MariamAsall/MPI-Parallel-Processing-Website/README.md

 ### **C.4 Linear Regression**

+**How it works:**
+- Linear regression models the relationship between a dependent variable and one or more independent variables by fitting a linear equation.
-- **Data Split:** The dataset is divided among processes, with each handling a subset of rows.
-- **Local Computation:** Each process computes partial sums required for the regression calculation.
+- In parallel, the dataset is divided among processes, each calculating partial sums needed for regression coefficients.
-- **Aggregation:** Partial results are sent to the master process, which aggregates them to compute the final regression coefficients.
+- The partial results are sent to the master process, which aggregates them and computes the final regression coefficients using the ordinary least squares method[4].

+**Parallelization:**
+- Each process works on a subset of the data, reducing computation time for large datasets.
+- Communication is required to combine partial results for the final model.

 ![image](https://github.com/user-attachments/assets/3f703bb8-c8b6-415f-94f2-b3daa83ab6be)

 ---

 ### **C.5 Keyword Search**

+**How it works:**
-- **Data Split:** The input text is divided into segments, one per MPI process.
+- The input text (or array of strings) is divided into slices, one per MPI process.
-- **Local Computation:** Each process searches for the keyword in its segment, recording matches and their positions.
+- Each process searches for the keyword in its assigned slice and records the positions or counts of matches.
-- **Aggregation:** Results from all processes are collected by the master process and combined to form the complete list of occurrences.
+- Results from all processes are sent to the master, which aggregates them and presents the final list of occurrences[5].

+**Parallelization:**
+- The search workload is distributed using MPI_Scatter.
+- Each process works independently, and results are gathered at the end[5].

 ![image](https://github.com/user-attachments/assets/5504ed80-ca11-4f77-bb93-99c947780cdd)
 ![image](https://github.com/user-attachments/assets/c5225bc6-81d8-4164-b1ba-1e9017b32cc1)